Glenaldy/PersonalFinance/README.md

 # Personal Finance

+    DON'T FORGET TO CHANGE THE PATH IN THE GLOBALENVIRONMENTVARIABLE.JAVA BEFORE RUNNING THE PROGRAM

 Personal Finance is a CRUD (Create-Read-Update-Delete) application with Command Line-based Interface to help you keep tracking your spending.
 The application features

 -   <b>Multiple currencies</b> support as many as the user can add, even custom currencies.